rust-edu/rust-edu.github.io/content/workshop/_index.md

   schedule permits.

 * A PDF paper of up to five pages to be refereed by the conference organizers.
-We are still working on the official paper format and will publish it shortly.
+Please use our LaTeX template and start with our sample paper [here](paper-format-latex/_index.html).

   Applicants of accepted papers will be asked to present a 20-minute talk at the Workshop as above if the Workshop